Driver license restrictions for medical conditions

 Corrective lenses - All drivers must pass a vision test administered by DMV or must supply proof that they passed a vision test given by a qualified vision care professional.
 A driver who needs eye glasses or contact lenses to pass the vision test receives a "corrective lenses" restriction.
 If a driver has surgery and no longer needs corrective lenses, this restriction may be removed.
 1

 Telescopic lenses - Telescopic lenses are corrective lenses that are much more powerful than normal eyeglasses or contact lenses.
-A driver who needs telescopic lens to pass a driver license vision test must send a completed and submit an Eye Test Report for Medical Review Unit form (MV-80L).
+A driver who needs telescopic lens to pass a driver license vision test must complete an Eye Test Report for Medical Review Unit (PDF) (MV-80L).
 The Medical Review Unit (MRU) adds the restriction to the driver record.
 If the driver later does not need telescopic lenses, they can submit a new form MV-80L to remove the restriction.

 Daylight driving only - If an eye care professional indicates that vision at night will be impaired, a "DAYLIGHT DRIVING ONLY" restriction is added to driver license.

-How a medical condition can affect getting or renewing a driver license
+How a medical condition can affect your driver license

-All drivers are required to answer the following questions when they apply for a driver license or a renewal.
+All drivers are required to answer the following questions when they apply for or renew their driver license.
 The information below explains what happens if the driver answers "yes" to the question.

 Have you had, or are you currently receiving treatment or taking medication for any condition which causes unconsciousness or unawareness such as convulsive disorder, epilepsy, fainting or dizzy spells, or heart ailment?

-If you answer yes to this question, you must send Physicians Statement for Medical Review form (MV-80U.1), completed by a qualified doctor, to DMV’s Medical Review Unit (MRU).
+If you answer yes to this question, you must send Physicians Statement for Medical Review Unit (PDF) (MV-80U.1), completed by a qualified doctor, to DMV’s Medical Review Unit (MRU).
 The MRU will contact you with information, requirements and instructions.

 Do you need a hearing aid or full view mirror while operating a motor vehicle?